denog/routing-guide/docs/guides/route_filtering/inbound/own_bgp_communities.md

     end-policy
     ```

-    If you want to delete the community and accept the prefix.
+    If you want to delete the communities and accept the prefix.
     ```
-    route-policy clean-my-own-communitys
+    route-policy clean-my-own-communities
-      if community matches-any my-own-communitys or community matches-any my-own-large-communitys then delete community in my-own-communitys
+      if community matches-any my-own-communities or community matches-any my-own-large-communities then delete community in my-own-communities
-        delete large-community in my-own-large-communitys
+        delete large-community in my-own-large-communities
       endif
     end-policy
     ```